keepgoing1995/covid-policy-tracker/documentation/interpretation_guide.md

     - Announcing the first identified case in a country/territory and that testing is available for that first case and others (if needed)
     - A policy announced to begin scaling up testing capacity (if the above have not already occurred)
     - Announcing partnerships with private pharmacies/other partnerships (if the above have not already occurred)
+    - LFT tests available, but no PCR follow up, PCR only available to specific groups
 - *Some examples that could indicate a 2:*
     - Announcement of a broader plan that includes funding and mobilizing resources to support local testing
     - Testing announced as available for all symptomatic people or all people in suspicion of being in contact with a case